 In analysis of education, the outcomes of interest are things like test scores, attendance, grades or graduation.
 Factors of interest in such a model can include things like family wealth, community conditions, school programs and, importantly, the teacher.
 Given enough data, a value-added analysis of patterns of success in a school can statistically indicate which specific teachers are consistently associated with desireable results or undesireable results.
 Value-added analysis statistically examines whether students are scoring as expected, given their circumstances, or differently.
 Over time, if a teacher's students tend to come out of their classes with more improvement in their scores than the model predicts, the teacher might be doing something worth celebrating.
 Of course, the reverse is also true.

 How can anyone become better at their work in the absence of meaningful feedback?

 Teacher evaluation should be about much more than dismissal decisions.
-For the vast majority of teachers, evaluations should be about professional improvement.
 After all, how can anyone become better at their work in the absence of meaningful feedback?
-Greatness By Design, a California task force report on how to support outstanding teachers, stresses that educators be evaluated against professional standards and that evaluation be informed by data from a variety of sources, including measures of educator practice and student learning and growth.
+Greatness By Design, a California task force report on how to support outstanding teachers, stresses that educators should be evaluated against professional standards and that evaluation should be informed by data from a variety of sources, including measures of educator practice and student learning and growth.

-Student surveys, incidentally, were one of the methods that the MET research found to be valid for measuring teachers’ effectiveness.
-The Race to the Top program brought significantly increased focus to the question of how to evaluate teacher performance.
 Many pioneering schools and districts took inspiration from Charlotte Danielson's Professional Practice framework, which defines a rubric for evaluating and coaching teachers in order to make evaluations more consistent and focused.
-Others have adapted, tweaked and improved on Danielson's work, and many rubrics can be found online at the National Center on Teaching Quality.

 Search all lesson and blog content here.